CoffeeandMath/BasicBeamCode/readme.txt

 #############################################################################
 ###### SIMULATION SETUP
 #############################################################################
-In this basic simulation, we are modeling an anisotropic Kirchhoff beam of length 2 using 80 nodes.
+In this basic simulation, we are modeling an anisotropic Kirchhoff rod of length 2 using 80 nodes.
 The first boundary is fixed in place and not allowed to rotate.
 To make the simulation interesting, we apply the following to the beam in increasing magnitude.

 	1) Internal curvature
 	2) Constant global gravitational load
 	3) Force on the end point

 This problem is non-trivial due to the 3D nature of the deformation.
-The beam will attempt to curl due to the internal curvature; however, the gravitational load and force on the end point will cause twist.
-The bending/twisting moduli are defined as in the Overcurvature example, and we give a width and height of the beam.
-We start with an initially straight beam and incrementally increase the magnitudes of the three items listed previously.
+The rod will attempt to curl due to the internal curvature; however, the gravitational load and force on the end point will cause twist.
+The bending/twisting moduli are defined as in the Overcurvature example, and we give a width and height of the rod.
+We start with an initially straight rod and incrementally increase the magnitudes of the three items listed previously.
 This is done over 1000 steps; however, much smaller steps can be done as well.